FAQ Wilderness WOOT Trips

 Can I ship my belongings to my dorm so they are there when I arrive?

 It is possible to ship your belongings to your residence hall prior to move-in.
-Please visit https://housing.wwu.edu/move-in for more information.
+Please visit https://housing.wwu.edu/life-on-campus/mail-deliveries for more information.
+Please note that packages are accepted a maximum of seven days prior to your arrival; any packages sent more than seven days in advance, may be returned to sender.
 You may also contact University Residences for more information.

 Can I get on the same WOOT Trip as my roommate?

 If you wish to be on the same trip as your assigned roommate it is up to you to coordinate what trip you will sign up for!
 When your register, in the additional comments, please state who your roommate will be and we will do the best we can to accommodate you!